 Diane Miller is the Executive Director of the Virginia Mason Institute.
 Her responsibilities include the design and delivery of education and training services in the Virginia Mason Production System (VMPS) for healthcare providers and organizations.
 She also oversees the Center for Health Care Solutions, an innovation unit working to create a new model of healthcare delivery based on VMPS principles.
 Diane maintains the Virginia Mason Production System Certification and has extensive training in applying the Toyota Production System to healthcare including a study mission to Japan to the Shingijutsu Genba Kaizen.
 She has led many Rapid Process Improvement Workshops and has developed healthcare curriculum for the training of leaders and staff.
 Diane is a frequent speaker on the application of the Toyota Production System to healthcare, the Virginia Mason Production System and leading cultural change.

-Gordon Sansaver is the Manager of Operations for the Virginia Mason Institute.
-In this role he is responsible for the system and staff supporting the development and production of VMI education and training services.
-He participates in strategic planning, designing, and marketing education programs, which support VMI's mission and goals.
-In addition to this role, Gordon is also an active VMI faculty member and educator delivering VMI education and training services to customers.
-Gordon obtained his VMPS certification in 2009 and maintains his certification through leading many Kaizen activities each year, such as Rapid Process Improvement Workshops (RPIWs) across all areas of Virginia Mason Medical Center, as well as at VMI client locations.
+Gordon Sansaver is the Director of the Virginia Mason Institute (VMI).
+In this role he provides leadership to develop and implement strategies and policies to help VMI achieve its vision.
+This includes oversight of the business development, operations, and health care solutions divisions of VMI.
+In addition to this role, Gordon is also an active VMI faculty member and educator delivering education and training services to customers.
+Gordon obtained his VMPS certification in 2009 and maintains his certification through leading many Kaizen activities each year, such as Rapid Process Improvement Workshops (RPIWs) across all areas of Virginia Mason, as well as at VMI client locations.
 To further his lean training, Gordon attended the 58th Shingijutsu Japan Genba Kaizen in June, 2012 where he studied the core concepts of the Toyota Production System and applied them on the shop floor at the Hitachi Appliance Shimizu Works facility.

 Christopher J. Backous, MHA